 Protecting the environment is a key component of Gran Tierra’s development plans and operations.
 The company attaches great importance to minimizing its impact on the environment and voluntarily supports environmental education, conservation and prevention programs.

-Prior to entering any new areas, and in accordance with Colombian environmental regulations, Gran Tierra performs rigorous environmental impact assessments of its proposed projects.
+Prior to entering any new areas, and in accordance with Colombian and Ecuadorian environmental regulations, Gran Tierra performs rigorous environmental impact assessments of its proposed projects.
 These assessments enable project planners to understand the environmental conditions of the area; determine the interactions between a project and the ecosystem; identify potential impacts; and propose appropriate environmental strategies and any needed mitigation, correction or compensation measures.
 In addition, during the environmental impact assessment process, GTE takes into account the participation of the local communities and authorities.

 In addition to meeting regulatory requirements, Gran Tierra will: